 - Welcome Dinner at the Sir Anthony Van Dijck Restaurant

-Flanders was once the leading horticultural nation of Europe.
-Sixteenth century Antwerp was a centre of botany.
+Flanders was once the leading horticultural nation in Europe.
+Sixteenth century Antwerp was a centre of the study of botany.
 In the 18th and 19th centuries dozens of fruit varieties were created and the rarest plants grown and improved.
 In recent years a remarkable revival of gardening has created beautiful new gardens.

 Today we encounter two of Belgium’s leading landscape designers, Marc Moris and Jacques Wirtz.
 Marc designs simple, mature, ‘timeless’ gardens.
-His nursery cultivates naturally developing trees and large shrubs which are up to 100 years old for his ‘timeless’ gardens.
-This morning we visit ‘Morishof’, Marc’s private 3ha garden which includes a vegetable garden, a meadow, natural swimming pool and a flower garden.
+His nursery cultivates naturally developing trees and large shrubs which are up to 100 years old.
+This morning we visit ‘Morishof’, Marc’s private 3 hectare garden which includes a vegetable garden, a meadow, natural swimming pool and a flower garden.

 We next visit ‘t-Kranske, a monastic complex restored by Marc Moris.
-As part of his renovation, Marc cleared its courtyard to develop a 6000m2 city garden.
-The original convent’s the main chapel were also restored.
+As part of his renovation, Marc cleared its courtyard to develop a 6000 metre2 city garden.
+The original convent’s chapel was also restored.
 We shall tour the gardens and visit the flower shop of resident artist Raf Verwimp.

 This afternoon we visit the Arboretum Wespelaar, in Haacht.
 Philippe de Spoelberch’s house is surrounded by 9 hectares of botanic gardens.
 An extension to the garden has become the Arboretum Wespelaar, with 2,000 different species and cultivated varieties in the the 20-hectare grounds.
 The main focus is on trees and shrubs, with many varieties of oaks, maples, magnolias and rhododendrons.

 Adjacent to the Arboretum is The Potager, previous kitchen garden of Château de Wespelaar.
 By special invitation, we visit this 10 hectares private garden of Sybille de Spoelberch.
 In 1983, the old kitchen garden was partly re-designed by the famous Belgian landscape architect Jacques Wirtz.
 Hedges of Carpinus, Taxus and Buxus provide structure.
 Lemon trees in pots decorate both sides of a path and walls are covered with Ceanothus, roses and other climbing plants.
-An Italianate water garden was followed by a Japanese garden and latera very contemporary garden of blue stone rocks.
-The garden has many perennials, a collection of old roses and choice shrubs, with antique garden ornaments and baroque decorations.
-A new woodland garden, under the canopy of oak trees holds a collection of remarkable trees and shrubs.
+The site has an Italianate water garden, a Japanese garden and contemporary garden of blue stone rocks.
+The garden has many perennials, a collection of old roses and choice shrubs, with antique garden ornaments and Baroque decorations.
+A new woodland garden under the canopy of oak trees holds a collection of remarkable trees and shrubs.

 Tonight we enjoy a welcome dinner at the Sir Anthony Van Dijck Restaurant located in the medieval quarter of Antwerp.
 (Overnight Antwerp) BD